PenRed/PenRed/README.md

 pip install pyYAML
 ```

+The complete [API documentation](https://penred.github.io/PenRed/pyPenred) can be found online and included in this package at *src/bindings/python/pyPenred/docs/*

 ### Compiling pyPenred

 To compile and install the pyPenred package manually (to enable native optimizations or include custom-developed modules), use the appropriate compilation script from the src folder: